Master3733/WordleApp/README.md

 Describe any challenges encountered while building the app.

 1. I had a little trouble aligning my textViews to keep the display organized.
-2. I didn't really understand how to use functions from the FourWordLetterList kotlin text file that was provided to me.
+2. I didn't really understand how to call the functions from the FourWordLetterList kotlin text file that was provided to me.
-3. It was difficult for me to display the guesses that the user would input because I couldn't figure out how to link the button with the textViews where the guesses are supposed to be placed.
+3. It was difficult for me to display the guesses that the user would input because I couldn't figure out how to link the inputted text with the textViews where the users' guesses are supposed to be placed.